I’m really moody and depressed. Can this be a symptom of low thyroid?

 Answer: It could be.

-Depression, mood swings – They are some of the most common symptoms I hear when someone comes into my clinic with hypothyroidism or thyroid abnormalities.
+Depression, mood swings – They are some of the most common symptoms I hear when someone comes into my office with hypothyroidism or thyroid abnormalities.

 Why is moodiness and depression a common symptom of low thyroid?